saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week1-and-2.md

 ### Ensure I have 60% test implementation

-The next two weeks will be focused on ensuiring a good number oftests implemented in the python test suite is impelemented according to plan before July.
+The next two weeks will be focused on ensuring a good number of tests implemented in the python test suite is impelemented according to plan before July.

 ### Integrating to teuthology